 This makes your second day only $40, which is great value.
 This also makes sense if you and your group are slow at getting about.
 Packing the whole park into one day can be really tough if you are slow walkers or need some kind of special assistance.

-It isn’t always the case you can do two day’s there is a lot to see and do in L.A and taking two full days out just for universal can be undesirable.
+Not everyone can allot two days of their trip just for Universal, there is a lot to see and do in L.A and taking two full days out just for universal can be undesirable.

 5 – Consider a Universal Express Pass?